Demir-Utku/photo-list-app/README.md

 ## Description

-A React application uses Unsplash API to list photos that are related to user's entered query (keyword) and optional page, per_page, collections informations.
+A React application uses Unsplash API to list photos that are related to user's entered query (keyword) and optional page, per_page, collection information.

 Users enter the keyword in the text input and select the collection from the dropdown input.
 After a successful search, users will be displayed a masonry grid of search results.